DuhastMish/apple-price-parser/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Parser uses a number of open source projects to work properly:

 - [gspread] - Working with Google Sheets
 - [Advanced Python Scheduler] - Runs parser at certain time